ncatlab/nlab-content/pages/6013.md

 ## Idea

 An [[orientation in generalized cohomology]] is a certain cohomology class.
-A _differential orientation_ is a refinement of this class to a cocycle in the corresponding [[differential cohomology]].
+An __orientation in differential cohomology__ (possibly shortened to somewhat cryptic _differential orientation_) is not just the orientation in the underlying generalized cohomology theory, but it has more structure, namely it is a refinement of the ordinary orientation class to a cocycle in the corresponding [[differential cohomology]].

 ## Examples